 This place is a gem.
 It is the first and only restaurant in Lima that offers Amazonian cuisine in a completely urban environment.
-The abundance of foods and spices from the Amazon combines well with haute cuisine elements.
+The abundance of Peruvian superfoods and spices from the Amazon combines well with haute cuisine elements.
 The chef, Pedro Miguel Schiaffino, has dedicated more than a decade to exploring traditional Amazonian traditions, culture, flavors, and techniques.
 His research, inventiveness, passion, and authenticity meet in the ÁmaZ kitchen.
-This place definitely elevates the overlooked Amazonian cuisine and culture.
+This place definitely elevates the overlooked Amazonian cuisine and culture among restaurants in Peru.

 What should you try?
 Among the dishes of ancestral Amazonian cuisine: the fish broth with Pehuelpa and Macambo is highly recommended.
 For traditional Amazonian cuisine options: Pollo Juane is a must.
 And among contemporary cuisine options: you have to try the Churros Pishpirones.
 A visit to ÁmaZ is a unique and exciting culinary experience like no other.

 6. Pachapapa – Cusco